stephencweiss/stephencharlesweiss.com/content/blog/2019-06-04/in-defense-of-detours.md

 While the rule of detours is that they add time and distance, there is a huge range.
 Some detours are minor.
 Others take years to fully resolve.

 To put this in personal terms, I could argue that I’ve been on a nearly decade long detour.
 Before my 30th birthday, I’ve had 5 jobs in 4 industries.
 I have made many stops along the way, very few of which were expected or planned.
-In the beginning, I actively resisted the turns and suffered from anxiety as I resisted the diversion from my desired path - which I believed was the “right path.”
+In the beginning, I actively resisted the turns and suffered from anxiety as I resisted the diversion from my desired path - which I believed was the "right path."

 I’m sensitive to using my experience to prove a point as it may suggest a) that I’ve arrived and b) that I’ve somehow _found the answer_.
 I don’t believe either to be the case.
 What I do believe, however, is that welcoming, not resisting, the detours of life has made me a happier person.